 Web application or website - which one do you need for your business?

 The web application vs website dilemma is quite present in the tech world, and it’s easy to understand why.
 Both are accessible from your browser; for both, you need an internet connection, and both are responsive.
-How can you tell the difference between them, and how can you assess which one is better for your needs?
+How can you tell the difference between them, and how can you assess which one is better for your needs in 2021?